For Jets and Aaron Rodgers, it's Super Bowl or bust

 Accomplish that, and this swap becomes a steal for the Jets.

-Don’t, and it becomes just the latest misstep by management in a streak of them that goes back more than half a century, another boneheaded get-rich-quick scheme that would make Ralph Kramden shake his head and wonder if the Jets will ever reach — nevermind win — a second Super Bowl.
+Fall short of that, and it becomes just the latest misstep by management in a streak of them that goes back more than half a century, another boneheaded get-rich-quick scheme that would make Ralph Kramden shake his head and wonder if the Jets will ever reach — never mind win — a second Super Bowl.

-Those are the stakes Woody Johnson, Joe Douglas and Robert Saleh understood when they first embarked on this journey months ago, when they began to wonder aloud — first to each other then in hushed tones within league circles — if Rodgers was getable.
+Those are the stakes Woody Johnson, Joe Douglas and Robert Saleh understood when they embarked on this journey months ago, when they began to wonder aloud — first to each other, then in hushed tones within league circles — if Rodgers was gettable.

+Before they negotiated anything with the Packers, they first had to come to terms with their own desires and aspirations to determine what they were willing to cede to bring a Hall of Fame quarterback to a roster they believed was one very key position player away from a championship.

 Everything.